turnkeylinux-apps/avideo/README.rst

 and on top of that:

 - AVideo installed from upstream source to /var/www/avideo.
-- AVideo configured to support encoding - listening on ports 81 (http) and 445 (https).
+- AVideo configured to support encoding - installed from upstream source to /var/www/avideo-encoding.
 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).